SattyikKundu/Codecademy-Portfolio-Project-3/README.md

 3. Change name of *.env.example* file to just *.env*.
 This file will stored the environment variables for the app.
 4. Inside the *.env* file, add the **ClientID** and the **Redirect URI** you obtained or defined during the App creation within your Spotify Developers account.
 5. Finally, you can run the app locally using a ***npm start*** command to run the app inside your Command Line Interface (CLI) or Independent Developer Environment (IDE).

+---

+## VI.
+Future Improvements for App

+- Upgrade PKCE (Proof of Key Code Exchange) authentication flow to store access token in httpOnly cookie on browser instead of on localStorage for better security.
+- Add login and logout buttons to App, as well as user login info, to better show users when they're logged into the app or not.
+- Request and get approval from Spotify to run my Spotify developer account's **Jammming** app in *Production* mode instead of *Development* mode so public users can fully utilize the app from my Netlify link (https://myplaylistmaker.netlify.app).

+---
+## VII.
+Miscellaneous
+- Source for my App's repeating pattern background image: https://pixabay.com/illustrations/stars-background-pattern-seamless-1022751/